tw-in-js/twind/src/shim/server/README.md

 2. populate the provided sheet with the generated rules
 3. output the HTML string with the final element classes

-All twind syntax features like {@page Thinking in Groups | grouping} are supported within class attributes.
+All Twind syntax features like {@page Thinking in Groups | grouping} are supported within class attributes.

 The {@link shim} function also accepts an optional 2nd argument that can be a {@link twind.create | custom} `tw` instance or an {@link ShimOptions | options object} (including `tw` instance) for [node-html-parser](https://www.npmjs.com/package/node-html-parser).